 Privately Issued Securities Risk.
-The Fund will invest in privately issued securities, including those that are normally purchased pursuant to Rule 144A or Regulation S promulgated under the 1933 Act.
+The Fund may invest in privately issued securities, including those that are normally purchased pursuant to Rule 144A or Regulation S promulgated under the Securities Act of 1933, as amended (the "1933 Act").
 Privately issued securities are securities that have not been registered under the 1933 Act and as a result may be subject to legal restrictions on resale.
 Privately issued securities are generally not traded on established markets.
 As a result of the absence of a public trading market, privately issued securities may be deemed to be illiquid investments, may be more difficult to value than publicly traded securities and may be subject to wide fluctuations in value.
 Delay or difficulty in selling such securities may result in a loss to the Fund.